-According to the National Geodetic Survey, one geodetic station marker may be located near the project area.
-The marker was not located during a site visit made by SEA's third-party consultant.
-None of the land for the proposed construction is within an American Indian reservation.
-According to the Bureau of Indian Affairs, there are no federally recognized American Indian tribes or reservations in Indiana.
+None of the land for the proposed construction is located with an American Indian reservation.
+According to the Bureau of Indian Affairs, there area no federally recognized American Indian tribes or reservations in Indiana.

 3.1.2 Consistency with Local Plans